 His body was found one month later.

-Chantyl is thirty years old now.
+Chantyl is in her thirties now.
 Not a week goes by that she does not think about Terry.
+Note: Her husband’s comment is in the section below.

 Hope grows here.
 You’ll find stories that inspire, build faith, and offer lasting purpose.